Frequently Asked Questions

 Will UIC cancel classes?

-Following an extended spring break March 16-27, classes resumed on Monday, March 30, and are being held exclusively online for the remainder of the semester.
+Summer sessions are exclusively online for the remainder of the semester.

 If UIC closes, what will happen to me if I live on campus?